 3. They don't leverage personalization.

 As noted above, marketing execs are increasingly unhappy with the restrictions they face in varying content for Direct Mail.
 Marketing operations are optimized for ease of execution, but they don’t meet strategic demands for more personalized and integrated communications that can be quantitatively tested for performance.
-As a result, most Direct Mail is sent in bulk to broad audiences with static, non-personalized content that is largely undifferentiated from that of competitors — even though increased personalization improves campaign profitability.
+As a result, most Direct Mail is sent in bulk to broad audiences with static, non-personalized content that is largely undifferentiated from that of competitors — even though increased personalization improves campaign profitability.4.
+They're not integrated.

 Expert Direct Mail capabilities are increasingly rare among top-notch agencies.
 Scaling activity means scaling fees and mark-ups to service providers.
 Teams must rely on third parties for campaign information, project updates and reporting.